Why Your Home WiFi Network Is a High-Value Target

 Unlike your phone or laptop, routers rarely alert you to security updates.
 Most ship with default admin credentials that attackers know by heart, and they sit in homes for years without anyone reviewing their settings.
 The Cybersecurity and Infrastructure Security Agency (CISA) and the National Security Agency (NSA) both publish home network security guidance precisely because unsecured routers remain one of the most reliably exploited entry points into household and home-office environments.

 This guide gives you a direct, actionable approach to locking down your home WiFi—no specialized technical knowledge required.
+If you want a broader picture of your overall personal digital exposure, our personal cybersecurity resource hub covers the full spectrum of threats facing individuals and families in 2026.

 Home Network Security By The Numbers